oakesja/elm-plot/readme.md

-be able to update domain and ranges for scale consider adding zooming as part of the framework, only makes sense for linear scales though don't draw points outside of bounding box but how to handle lines and areas that cross bounding box consider doing grid lines seperate from axises to allow when to draw and how many ticks
+be able to update domain and ranges for scale consider adding zooming as part of the framework, only makes sense for linear scales though don't draw points outside of bounding box but how to handle lines and areas that cross bounding box consider doing grid lines separate from axises to allow when to draw and how many ticks

 events
   - [ ] events that require knowledge of where on the plot it was clicked (x, y, band width)
   - [ ] events that don't require that knowledge (should the user handle these?)

 plot
-  - [ ] margins (most components will need to wait to be created until margins are known)
+  - [x] margins (most components will need to wait to be created until margins are known)
   - [ ] additional svg
   - [x] top level style